 A Work of Fiction: You should remember that, although the game is inspired by history, it is a work of fiction.
 We have, in some cases, deviated from history on purpose as a means of making possible a plot which we believe will make the game more enjoyable.
-Where we have incorporated characters or concepts into the game which are historical, these characters and concepts are not meant to be accurate representations.
-When describing martial arts, for example, we have chosen to use animal schools and forms that were, in fact, actually Chinese rather than Japanese.
-We made this decision because we believe the animal forms/schools are more visual, easier to describe, and will create better scenes in game play than using traditional Japanese martial arts.
-We hope that you, as players, will trust that such decisions were made after careful consideration of what may be best for game play and, where historical accuracy stands in the way of making a good game experience for the players, then we have exercised the right to set it aside in favor of fiction.
+Where we have incorporated characters or concepts into the game which are historical, these characters and concepts are not meant to be completely accurate representations.
+We hope that you, as players, will trust that such decisions were made after careful consideration of what may be best for game play and, where historical accuracy stands in the way of making a good game experience for the players, then we have exercised the right to set it aside in favour of fiction.

 Costuming: As in any game, we expect that players will draw inspiration from history, movies, or television show when choosing costuming.
-This game is different from previous games in that the setting is historical Japan - a setting in which the standard dress is very different from that of Western Europe.
+This game is different from many other games in that the setting is historical Japan - a setting in which the standard dress is very different from that of Western Europe.
 Many players will be unfamiliar with what would be normal dress for people living in Japan during the 16th century.
 Kimonos were commonly worn by both men and women during the 16th Century in Japan and we expect that many players will want to wear Kimonos during the game.
 We are content for you to wear Kimonos as long as it is appropriate for your character to do so.
-There are many resources available on-line which will help you identify a look that is appropriate to your character's standing and the period.
+There are many resources available online which will help you identify a look that is appropriate to your character's standing and the period.
 We do understand that players differ in the amount of time and money they can spend on clothing for the game and not everyone will be able to afford authentic clothing.
 What we ask is that you take the same care selecting your costume for this event as you would for any other genre.
 Please be respectful and sensitive of the views of others about such matters.